dghubble/gologin/README.md

 ### Features

 * `LoginHandler` and `CallbackHandler` support web login flows
-* `TokenHandler` supports (mobile) token login flows
+* `TokenHandler` supports native mobile token login flows
 * Get the verified User/Account and access token from the `ctx`
-* Composable handlers work with any mux accepting an `http.Handler`
-* Leverages popular API libraries for models when available (e.g. [go-github](https://github.com/google/go-github) for the Github User)
+* Uses popular API libraries for models when available (e.g. [go-github](https://github.com/google/go-github) for the Github User)
-* Includes OAuth1 and OAuth2 handlers to make it easy to contribute auth providers.

-Just as important, is what `gologin` handlers let you choose.
+* Handlers work with any mux accepting an `http.Handler`

+## Flexibility

 * Agnostic to any sesison library or token library.
-Login handlers do not make choices about your session system.
+Login handlers should not make choices about your session system.
 * Delegates control of OAuth 2 state parameters to `Stater` implementations.
 * Delegates control of OAuth 1 temporary credentials (in-progress)
+* Includes OAuth1 and OAuth2 handlers to make it easy to contribute auth providers.

 ## Install